Lesly de Sa: Ajax

 De Sa began his football career in the youth system of SV Argon before joining the Ajax academy in 2002.
 He made his first-team debut on 21 September 2011 in a KNVB Cup match against VV Noordwijk, replacing Aras Özbiliz and scoring in the 61st minute of a 3–1 away win.
 Although he was named in matchday squads for the 2011–12 Eredivisie season, he did not make a league appearance, instead featuring for Jong Ajax.
 He made his Eredivisie debut on 20 October 2012, coming on as a substitute for Tobias Sana in a 3–3 draw against Heracles Almelo.
 Viktor Fischer also made his league debut in the same match.

 De Sa started the 2013–14 season with Jong Ajax, who had recently been promoted to the Eerste Divisie.
 He played in the team's first-ever second-tier match on 5 August 2013, starting on the right wing in a 2–0 home win against Telstar, before being substituted in the 76th minute for Marvin Höner.
 He scored his first goal of the season on 26 August 2013 in a 1–1 draw against Emmen.

 On 28 August 2013, De Sa was included in the first-team lineup for an Eredivisie match against Go Ahead Eagles, marking his first start for Ajax.
 He scored Ajax's second goal in a 6–0 win and provided an assist for Kolbeinn Sigþórsson.
 He was substituted in the 69th minute for Lucas Andersen.
 The following match, on 1 October 2013, he made his continental debut in the 2013–14 UEFA Champions League group stage, starting in a 1–1 draw against Milan before being replaced by Andersen in the 64th minute.

 Loan to Go Ahead Eagles

 De Sa spent the 2014–15 season on loan at Go Ahead Eagles, playing 16 matches and scoring once.
 He made his debut for the club on 10 August 2014 during the first round of the Eredivisie, at home against Groningen.
 De Sa scored the 2–0 goal in the 50th minute, after which Groningen mounted a comeback to win 3–2.
 Partly due to injuries, De Sa was unable to play for large parts of the season.
 Go Ahead finished the season in seventeenth place in the Eredivisie, which followed by relegation via the 2015 play-offs.
 On 13 May 2015, it was announced that Ajax were considering transfer-listing De Sa.
-After the season, the Slovakian club AS Trenčín showed interest in acquiring De Sa.
+After the season, the Slovak club AS Trenčín showed interest in acquiring De Sa.